SaiNirmalReddy/Creating-a-Example-Docker-Notes/README.md

    -> docker --mount is more verbose , you elaborate the details like "src", "destination" , "permissions" in the container .

+   -> Whenever you are trying to mount a VOLUME to the CONTAINER , you use
+"docker -v <args>

+   -> docker --mount is more verbose , you elaborate the details like "src", "destination" , "permissions" in the container .

+   -> docker build -t <tagname>

+   -> docker run -it -d(detach mode) <image>

+   -> docker ps -a [list of running containers]

+   -> docker head -5

+   -> docker ps -a | grep NAME

+   -> docker volume create name

+   -> docker volume rm <NAME>

+   ->

+   -> docker inspect followed by <Name of the Container>

+   -> docker run -d --mount source=name of the volume, target= "/app" (target on the container like /app) and followd by <IMAGE> image details

+   -> To stop any VOLUME , fisrt we need to stop CONTAINER

+Doubt : not getting the image reduced in multi stage

+Doubt : not getting the output of vloumes